alshedivat/al-folio/_projects/2022_oslo_where.md

     </div>
 </div>
 <div class="caption">
     The on-sale units of Oslo from Finn in Feb 2022.
 N = 950, Mean = 7.56M kr, Median = 5.77M kr.
-Which one is a good choice? it's up to your own preference!
+Which one is a good choice? it's up to your own preferences!
 </div>

 There are so many factors contributing on house price.
 At the same location, the price varies by building’s attributes, e.g., the cost of construction, design, decoration, furnishings.
 If a pair of twin buildings exist, which are at different locations, the surrounding environment will decide price.
 In this report, we defined surroundings as `spatial contributions`, or `spatial score`.